human-nature-lab/breadboard-website/README.md

 The rest of the site is just plain html, css and js files and can be edited directly.

 ### Updating the API docs
-[vuedoc] is used to generate documentation for the Vue components used by Breadboard. [groovydoc] (bundled with groovy) is used to generate documentation for the Groovy side.
-Both of these processes result in Markdown files that are fed into VuePress to as part of the site generation process.
-Use `sh generate.sh` to update the Vue component documentation.
-Use `npm run build` to generate the groovy docs.
+[vuedoc] is used to generate documentation for the Vue components used by Breadboard. [typedoc] is used for the core TypeScript files used by the Breadboard client.
+Both of these processes result in Markdown files that are fed into VuePress as part of the site generation process.

-To save the current documentation as a version run `npx vuepress version docs 2.4.0`
+First add a .env file with BREADBOARD_SOURCE and DOC_ROOT environment variables defined.
+Use the .env.example for more information.
+Make desired changes in the breadboard source code and then use `sh generate.sh` to update the generated parts of these docs.

 ## Local email testing
 The breadboard.yale.edu website is currently hosted via the Netlify platform.
 It is a static website which uses Netlify functions to handle sending an email in response to a contact form.